Nitrokey/nitrokey-documentation/source/components/nitrophone/apps.rst

 3. Many apps work without Google Play Services.
 However, if you want to use apps that require Google Play Services, you can install `Google Play Services in a sandbox <https://grapheneos.org/usage#sandboxed-google-play>`__ as follows.

-   1. Open Graphenes app repository client: *Home screen -> Apps*
+   1. Open Graphene's app repository client: *Home screen -> Apps*
    2. Install the 3 core Google Play Apps ("Google Play store", "Google Play Services", "Google Services Framework").
-   3. Disable batterie optimization for Google Play Services (for Push to work properly).
+   3. Disable battery optimization for Google Play Services (for Push to work properly).
 From the home screen, select: *Settings -> Apps -> Google Play services > Battery > Unrestricted*
    4. Open the Google Play Store once and press "Sign in" to start the initialization.
 You don't have to finish the sign in and a real login is not necessary.
 This is solely to initialize the software.